Sure, Vegas has Usher and Dion and, eventually, Sting.

 Tickets are the same price as the Stampede as well.

-What’s your favorite dinner show in Pigeon Forge, TN?
+What’s your favorite dinner show in Pigeon Forge?
 Let us know in the comments!